enjoy-digital/litex/doc/Soft-CPU.md

 *   [`vexriscv`](https://github.com/enjoy-digital/litex/tree/master/litex/soc/cores/cpu/vexriscv) -- an [FPGA Friendly RISC V core by SpinalHDL](https://github.com/SpinalHDL/VexRiscv), implementing the `rv32im` instruction set (hardware multiply optional)

-*   [`minerva`](https://github.com/enjoy-digital/litex/tree/master/litex/soc/cores/cpu/minerva) -- an Minerva is a CPU core that currently implements the RISC-V RV32I instruction set and its microarchitecture is described in plain Python code using the [nMigen toolbox](https://github.com/m-labs/nmigen).
+*   [`minerva`](https://github.com/enjoy-digital/litex/tree/master/litex/soc/cores/cpu/minerva) -- a CPU core that currently implements the RISC-V RV32I instruction set with its microarchitecture described in plain Python code using the [nMigen toolbox](https://github.com/m-labs/nmigen).

 # Soft CPU Variants

-Most of these CPUs have multiple configuration "variants" which customize the configuration to target a specific type of firmware and performance.
+Most of these CPUs have multiple configuration variants which customize the configuration to target a specific type of firmware, performance and resource usage.
 All these CPUs can be used with your own bare metal firmware.

 ## `minimal`